Before Day One

 - Make sure your employee has access to any relevant project or team shared Google Drive files.

 - Request your new employee is added to the GW Libraries & Academic Innovation organization charts by emailing Robin Delaloye.

 - Email email@example.com to request your new employee be added to the firstname.lastname@example.org (weekly newsletter) and any other project or organizational email groups, including the library or AT groups.

 - Email email@example.com to have your new employee added to the appropriate online staff directory.
 Please provide the following:

 - Phone extension

-Email Armand Tchokokam regarding your employee's Kronos account.
-Let him know if the lunch break should be set for 30, 45, or 60 minutes, or if they will clock-out/in for lunch breaks.
+Email Finance Operations and Administration team regarding your employee's Kronos account.
+Let them know if the lunch break should be set for 30, 45, or 60 minutes, or if they will clock-out/in for lunch breaks.